 I guess Howard Hughes wanted to go easy on Minnesota Nazis.
-William Cameron Menzies directs a Cold War thriller about an insidious germ warfare conspiracy — it’s an early paranoid suspense tale with apocalyptic consequences.
+William Cameron Menzies directs a Cold War thriller about an insidious germ warfare conspiracy, an early paranoid suspense tale with apocalyptic consequences.
 But the story behind the movie’s making — and then remaking — is even more fantastic.

 The Whip Hand